-5.2.11 Notification of Physical Attack (FPT_PHP.2)
+5.2.12 Notification of Physical Attack (FPT PHP.2)

-The TOE security functions shall provide:
+The TOE security functions shall:

-- Unambiguous detection of physical tampering that might compromise the TOE security functions. - The capability to determine whether physical tampering with the TOE security functions's devices or TOE security functions's elements has occurred.
+- Provide unambiguous detection of physical tampering that might compromise the TOE security functions. - Provide the capability to determine whether physical tampering with the TOE security functions's devices or TOE security functions's elements has occurred.

-For values of voltage, clock input frequency, temperature and UV light which go outside acceptable bounds, for micro-probing and critical FIB modification, for Firewall rules violations (including illegal opcodes), and for watchdog violations, the TOE security functions shall monitor the devices and elements and notify the Firewall-supervisor when physical tampering with the TOE security functions' devices or TOE security functions' elements has occurred.
+For values of voltage, clock input frequency, temperature and UV light which go outside acceptable bounds, for micro-probing and critical FIB modification, for Firewall rules violations (including illegal opcodes), and for watchdog violations, the TOE security functions shall monitor the devices and elements and notify the P0-supervisor when physical tampering with the TOE security functions' devices or TOE security functions' elements has occurred.

-5.2.12 Resistance to Physical Attack (FPT PHP.3)
+5.2.13 Resistance to Physical Attack (FPT\PHP.3)